PRITHVIBO/DiscussionForum/Discussion_Forum_Report.md

 ---

-# 8. CONCLUSION AND FUTURE SCOPE
+# 7. CONCLUSION AND FUTURE SCOPE

-## 8.1 Conclusion
+## 7.1 Conclusion

 The Discussion Forum System has been successfully developed and implemented, meeting all the specified requirements and objectives.
-The system provides a robust platform for online discussions with modern features and user-friendly interface.
+The system provides a robust platform for online discussions with mo[...]

 ### Key Achievements:
 1. **Successful Implementation**: All core features have been implemented and tested